bestbrk/istock via Getty Images

 NLP technologies of all types are further limited in healthcare applications when they fail to perform at an acceptable level.

-Technologies and devices leveraged in healthcare are expected to meet or exceed stringent standards to ensure they are both effective and safe.
-In some cases, NLP tools have shown that they cannot meet these standards or compete with a human performing the same task.
+Technologies and devices utilized in healthcare are expected to meet or exceed stringent standards to ensure they are both effective and safe.
+Like other AI technologies, NLP tools must be rigorously tested to ensure that they can meet these standards or compete with a human performing the same task.

 Despite these limitations to NLP applications in healthcare, their potential will likely drive significant research into addressing their shortcomings and effectively deploying them in clinical settings.